-The topic of engine oil is quite subjective, especially in the engineering/ automotive industry – I can recall a number of engine failures with race cars, all using a certain brand of oil, and the analysts all came to the same conclusion … they failed due to this particular brand of oil.
+The topic of motorcycle engine oil is quite subjective, or in any engineering/ automotive industry – I can recall a number of engine failures with race cars, all using a certain brand of oil, and the analysts all came to the same conclusion … they failed due to this particular brand of oil.
 And yet, a little more investigation proved otherwise (turned out to be a harmonics issue, setting up a chain of events at a very specific RPM).
 But that brand of oil was never used again.

 The performance engineer in me wants to tell you that oil change frequencies are strict, that you shouldn’t go over the requisite mileage/age before a change, and that in doing so, you’re risking enormous or expensive danger and/or repair bills.